LukeCarrier/moodle-ubiquitous/_docs/getting-started/development.md

 * The development environment we interact with directly
 * The Behat environment, which is a replica of the above with a different `wwwroot` and no content
-* The PHPUnit environment, which is accessible only via the CLI
+* The PHPUnit environment, which is accessible only via the CLI.

 ### Behat